ska-telescope/developer.skatelescope.org/src/about/teams-responsibilities.rst

   * Maintain consistency between the team composition on the various tools and platforms, and make sure that team members are using those in an appropriate way.

-  * Take part in the Scrum Of Scrums meeting, coordinating his/her activity with all the SMs participating in the development effort.
+  * Take part in the Scrum Of Scrums meeting, coordinating their activity with all the SMs participating in the development effort.

 Product Owner
 =============